Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

   * If the touch time is longer than a second, it's unlikely the user is attempting a tap gesture.
   * Likewise, if we detect a large drag in less than a quarter of a second, it's unlikely the user meant to perform a drag gesture.
 * We'll need to consider these factors when implementing the gesture recognition system.
+-->

+At this point, you might think we're ready to dive into implementing things, but hold on.
+We need to consider what happens when we combine the availability of both gestures.

+We know when the user has begun to touch their thumb to their middle finger, but we don't exactly know which gesture they're about to perform.
+People aren't machines, and the hand tracking isn't perfect, so our code is always going to see some slight up and down movement as the user moves their fingers, even as they're attempting to perform a tap gesture.

+There needs to be some minimum threshold for movement up and down the line before we consider the action a drag gesture.
+Again, this threshold will need to be discovered through testing.
+There's no way to mathematically figure out the "best" threshold without trying it out for yourself.

+It may also help to consider how long the user has been touching their thumb to their middle finger when determining the gesture

+If the touch time is longer than a second, it's unlikely the user is attempting a tap gesture.
+Likewise, if we detect a large drag in less than a quarter of a second, it's unlikely the user meant to perform a drag gesture.

+---

+I think that's enough planning for now, don't you?
+How about we dive into some code?

 ## Implementation